frkudn/node_js/README.md

 1. **Clone this Repository**: Clone this repository to your local machine using the following command: `git clone https://github.com/ffurqanuddin/node_js.git`.

-2. **Navigate to the Project Directory**: Enter the project directory using the command `cd 'Random Jokes Portal'`.
+2. **Navigate to the Project Directory**: Enter the project directory using the command `cd '2.
+Random Jokes Portal'`.

 3. **Run the Project**: Start the server by running the command: `npm start`.